Stojan Belajić

 Stojan Belaić (born 17 April 1969) is a retired footballer who played as a defender for clubs in Croatia, Austria, Portugal, Germany, Switzerland and Greece.

 Club career

 Born in Rijeka, Belajić began playing football with local side HNK Rijeka in the Yugoslav First League.
 He would play for Rijeka for several seasons, making 107 league appearances for the club.

 Belajić moved to Austria in July 1996, playing for FK Austria Wien for two seasons.
 Spells with U.D.
 Leiria of the Portuguese Liga, FC Energie Cottbus of the German second division and Swiss side FC Luzern followed.

-He moved to Greece in July 1999, where he would play for Greek first division side Apollon Smyrni F.C., making 28 appearances in the Greek top flight.
+He moved to Greece in July 1999, where he would play for Greek first division side Apollon Smyrnis, making 28 appearances in the Greek top flight.

 He returned to Switzerland in July 2000, and finished his career with Luzern.